Reinforcement Learning and Collusion (submitted)

 Online Appendix

-This paper presents an analytical characterization of the long run policies learned by algorithms that interact repeatedly.
-The algorithms observe a state variable and update policies to maximize long term discounted payoffs.
-I show that their long run policies correspond to equilibria that are stable points of a tractable differential equation.
-As an example, I consider a repeated Bertrand game, for which learning the stage game Nash equilibrium serves as non-collusive benchmark.
-I give necessary and sufficient conditions for this Nash equilibrium to be learned.
-I show how the interplay between monitoring technology (state variables) and market conditions such as price elasticities and markups determine whether stage game Nash, or collusive equilibria may be learned.
-I apply this framework to analyze two key regulatory policies: limiting data inputs for algorithms, and imposing competition in the software provider market.
-My results demonstrate that the former strategy holds more promise.
+This paper develops an analytical framework to characterize the long run policies learned by repeatedly interacting algorithms.
+In the model, algorithms observe a state variable and update their policies to maximize long-term discounted payoffs.
+I show that their long run policies correspond to the stable equilibria of a tractable differential equation.
+I take advantage of this framework to analyze a repeated Bertrand game, where the stage game Nash equilibrium serves as a non-collusive benchmark.
+I derive necessary and sufficient conditions under which this Nash equilibrium is learned, revealing how the interplay between monitoring technology (state variables) and market conditions (price elasticities, markups) determines whether competitive or collusive outcomes emerge.
+Finally, I apply these insights to evaluate two key regulatory policies: limiting data inputs for algorithms and imposing competition in the software provider market.
+My results demonstrate that the former strategy is a more promising approach to curbing algorithmic collusion.

 Strategic Communication and Algorithmic Advice